Sullivanstatistics/saved-old-course/chapter9.md

 --- type:MultipleChoiceExercise lang:r xp:75 skills: key:cfc7ccc660
 ## Rejection Sampling

-Of the things below, which is the only we do not need in order to perform rejection sampling?
+Of the things below, which is the least like what we discussed in the video?

 *** =instructions

-- Move up or Move down.
+- A function that dominates our function of interest.
-- Move up or stay in same spot.
+- A function which is defined over an interval and 0 elsewhere.
-- Move down or stay in same spot.
+- Any function we desire.